ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 -DWITH_CAROTENE=OFF
 ```

-The given options specify the following:
+The given options in the code above specify the following:
 - The source code is located one level above the current directory.
 - The build will be performed in the current directory.
 - The Visual Studio 2022 MSVC compiler will be used as the compiler.